Six factors to consider before implementing a direct mail or email campaign

 Keep in mind that information is disseminated from a wide variety of sources – from web, email, and social media to television, radio, magazines, and direct mail – so it’s harder for prospects to digest new information.
 And it can take up to 8 follow-up calls just to reach a prospect.20 Factors such as trust and whether the content is valid, helpful, or relevant start to take precedent.
 Environmental issues – like whether prospects can hear or see the advertising message correctly on their computer or have a distraction in the background – impedes the prospect’s ability to give the ad attention, impacting your ability to reach and influence their behavior.

 Provide information via the sources the prospect wishes to receive it to improve campaign results and use a multi-channel communication strategy to reach prospects via their customer touch points when budget permits.
 Don’t be afraid to get creative with your campaign.
-Try adding dimension, extra folds, video, a scavenger hunt, or 3-D images to your direct mail campaign or direct people to your social media site for a “thank you” after finishing the online form for your direct mail piece or email, which asked them to complete it.21,22
+Try adding dimension, extra folds, video, pictures over an envelope fold, clever wording including jokes and puns, different mailer sizes, or 3-D images to your direct mail campaign.21 You could also try directing people to your social media site for a “thank you” after finishing the online form for your direct mail piece or email, which asked them to complete it.22

 Creative elements, messaging, list acquisition, and delivery need to be thought through upfront.
 Depending upon your business operations, services from a designer, writer, list broker and mail house/email vendor may need to be acquired.
 All elements need to be prepared, proofed, tested, and approved, which takes time.
 Create a decision tree of how you’ll respond once the mailing goes out to give clear guidance for follow-up.